Murder of Kylie Maybury: Charges, committal and sentencing

-In June 2016, a 73-year-old man, Gregory Keith Davies, was charged with the false imprisonment, rape and murder of Maybury, with a committal hearing for the case scheduled for May 2017.
-Davies was interviewed by police two days after the murder during the original investigation.
+In June 2016, 73-year-old Gregory Keith Davies was charged with the false imprisonment, rape and murder of Maybury, with a committal hearing for the case scheduled for May 2017.
+Davies had been interviewed by police two days after the murder during the original investigation.
 In 1970, he had bludgeoned a teenage girl with a hammer and told police he intended to rape her.
 At the time of the attack on Maybury, Davies lived in the area with his mother, and drove a white Holden HQ station wagon, but was removed from the investigation without giving a DNA sample because he gave an alibi.

-On 29 May 2017, Davies pleaded guilty to one charge of murder and one of rape, with the false imprisonment charge being taken into consideration.
+On 29 May 2017, Davies pleaded guilty to one charge of murder and one of rape, and asked for the false imprisonment charge to be taken into consideration.
 The following day, Davies was remanded into custody until a plea hearing on 21 September.
 On 23 July, Davies was attacked by another inmate while on remand, suffering serious burns from scalding water.

-On 21 December 2017, Davies was sentenced by Lex Lasry in the Supreme Court of Victoria to life imprisonment and with a minimum of non-parole period 28 years.
-Davies may be eligible for parole in 2045; aged 101 years.
+On 21 December 2017, Davies was sentenced by Justice Lex Lasry in the Supreme Court of Victoria to life imprisonment with a non-parole period of 28 years.
+With time in custody taken into account, Davies will be eligible for parole in June 2044; however, as he will be 101 years of age at that time, he will almost certainly spend the rest of his life in custody.